Azure-Samples/openhack-devops-proctor/leaderboard/README.md

 ### api

-An Azure Functions (v2) API which connects to CosmosDB with the following routes:

-* `/api/GetTeamsStatus` (GET) - Reports the list of teams and downtime which is used by the web component dashboard.
-* `/api/ReportStatus` (POST) - Where the sentinel posts the downtime report.
+An dotnet Core 2.1 API which connects to a SQL azure database backend.
+This is where sentinel POSTs the downtime status and the web leaderboard GETs the report status.
+It contains a helm chart in the `helm` sub-directory.

 ### sentinel